2021 feels like it will be a good year, energetically speaking.

 My brain had convinced me that I had to be cured of mental health issues before speaking about them, but I think I have to accept that it might always be there.

-I struggle with death anxiety in a way I never anticipated before and that is that I grieve my own death because I know not everyone I love perceives spirituality the way that I perceive it; yet another reason I wanted to embark on this 365 Days of Writing journey.
+I struggle with death anxiety in a way I never anticipated before and that is that I grieve my own death because I know not everyone I love perceives spirituality the way that I perceive it.

 I learned all that I know about spirituality by downloading a library app, watching videos and meditating.